 6. Oticon More Hearing Aids For Tinnitus

-Lastly, we have the Oticon More hearing aid.
-I’m rating it three stars for sound therapy control, and for the app control, I’m rating it four stars.
-It has most of what I would want to see in new features, but it’s not typically considered one of the best hearing aids for tinnitus or to provide sound therapy.
+The Oticon More hearing aids get three stars for sound therapy and four stars for app control.
+While they offer some new features, they are not typically considered one of the best hearing aids for tinnitus or sound therapy.

 To learn what may help you manage your tinnitus, please download our free 10-page e-book, The Ultimate Guide to Tinnitus Relief.
 Dr. Thompson also offers online Tinnitus Retraining Therapy with Pure Tinnitus.